 Presenter: Catherine (Cat) Boland, CCLS, LMP, MS (she/her)

-This presentation will include an introduction to global resources on suicide prevention and response in humanitarian settings, key actors in an emergency response, and the role Child Life Specialists can play within their scope of practice.
+This presentation includes an introduction to global resources on suicide prevention and response in humanitarian settings, key actors in an emergency response, and the role Child Life Specialists can play within their scope of practice.

 About Our Presenter: